Nolan Schanuel

-Nolan Ryan Schanuel (/ˈʃænjuːɛl/ SHAN-yew-el; born February 14, 2002) is an American professional baseball first baseman and outfielder for the Los Angeles Angels of Major League Baseball (MLB).
+Nolan Ryan Schanuel (/ˈʃænjuːɛl/ SHAN-yew-el; born February 14, 2002) is an American professional baseball first baseman for the Los Angeles Angels of Major League Baseball (MLB).
 He played college baseball for the Florida Atlantic Owls.

 Schanuel grew up in the South Florida city of Boynton Beach and attended Park Vista Community High School, where he emerged as a star baseball player.
 He played three seasons of college baseball at nearby Florida Atlantic, receiving national honors as one of the best players at the amateur level.
 Schanuel entered the 2023 Major League Baseball draft with consideration as a top prospect and was selected in the first round by the Angels with the 11th overall pick.
 He made his major league debut 40 days later, the quickest debut for a position player in 45 years.

 Early life

 Nolan Ryan Schanuel was born on February 14, 2002, in Boca Raton, Florida, to Ryan and Erin Schanuel.
 The third word he ever learned was "ball", and he began hitting with a plastic baseball at 18 months old.

 Schanuel grew up in Boynton Beach, Florida and attended Park Vista Community High School.
 In 2018–19, his junior season, he posted a .446 batting average with 12 extra-base hits, 22 runs batted in (RBIs), and 27 runs scored.
 Following the season, he was named as a first-team All-American as an outfielder.
 On November 13, 2019, prior to the start of his 2019–20 senior season, Schanuel signed his National Letter of Intent to play college baseball for the Florida Atlantic Owls.
 In his final year at Park Vista, Schanuel was batting .520 with 10 RBIs and 14 runs scored before the remainder of the season was canceled in response to the COVID-19 pandemic.
 In his high school baseball career, Schanuel struck out only 16 times in 175 at-bats, a strikeout rate of 9.14%.